The two things that Measure What Matt...

 Imagine you sell barbecue grills online.
 One of your Objectives could be to Boost our revenue.
-A Key Result that will tell you if you have achieved the Objective could be to Sell 10,000 grills.
+Your Key Results are measurable achievements that will tell you if you have accomplished your Objective.
+For example, a Key Result could be to Sell 10,000 grills.
 Initiatives that you think will drive progress on your Key Result could be to Run a Google Adwords campaign or to Attend 5 food exhibitions.

 Goal management is of course not new; in fact, it has been around for decades.
 At Perdoo, we see OKR as 75 years of best practices in goal management, bundled together in a single framework and made simple.
 For us this simplicity is a key characteristic of OKR: it’s why it became so popular, and it allows everyone in your organization to participate in it.